Acts 2 - John Karmelich

 vi) Unless there is an interpreter present, the gift should only be used privately.

-a) If there is no interpreter, the speaker should keep quiet in the church and speak to himself and God.”
-(1 Cor 14:28 NIV)
+a) "If there is no interpreter, the speaker should keep quiet in the church and speak to himself and God."
+(1 Corinthians 14:28 NIV)

 vii) It does “edify” a person to have the gift.

-a) He who speaks in a tongue edifies himself (1 Corinthians 14:4a)
+a) "He who speaks in a tongue edifies himself."
+(1 Corinthians 14:4a)

-a) All these (the different spiritual gifts) are the work of one and the same Spirit, and he gives them to each one, just as he determines.
-(1 Cor 12:11 NIV)
+a) "All these (the different spiritual gifts) are the work of one and the same Spirit, and he gives them to each one, just as he determines."
+(1 Corinthians 12:11 NIV)

-i) OK everybody, back to the story.
+i) Okay, everybody, back to the story.

 7. Back to Luke describing the events happening during Pentecost in Jerusalem.
-AC 2:5 Now there were staying in Jerusalem God-fearing Jews from every nation under heaven.
+Verse 5: Now there were staying in Jerusalem God-fearing Jews from every nation under heaven.
 6 When they heard this sound, a crowd came together in bewilderment, because each one heard them speaking in his own language.
 7 Utterly amazed, they asked: "Are not all these men who are speaking Galileans?
 8 Then how is it that each of us hears them in his own native language?
 9 Parthians, Medes and Elamites; residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, 10 Phrygia and Pamphylia, Egypt and the parts of Libya near Cyrene; visitors from Rome 11 (both Jews and converts to Judaism); Cretans and Arabs--we hear them declaring the wonders of God in our own tongues!"
 12 Amazed and perplexed, they asked one another, "What does this mean?"

-a) So what drew the crowd, the wind-like sound, or the “tongues”?
+a) So what drew the crowd, the wind-like sound, or the tongues?

 i) I would speculate some of each.
-Being religious Jews (verse 5), they were drawn to the Temple to see what this-noise-like sound was.
+Being religious Jews (Verse 5), they were drawn to the Temple to see what this-noise-like sound was.
 It would be hard for them to hear the languages in another part of the city.
 I then speculate that the sound of the voices drew them directly to the apostles.

 ii) Remember that wind carries sound.
 God used that combination to draw people toward the believers for Peter’s sermon coming up.